 At the time of Leonardo Da Vinci almost all brick bridges were built using semicircular arches: for a long bridge like the one commissioned, the construction would have required more than 10 spans.
 The concept behind Leonardo's design was centuries ahead, and totally different: a single, huge arch high enough to let even the ships below him pass.

 We are talking about a bridge almost 300 meters long (more or less: at the time not even the metric system had yet been invented).
-That's 10 times the length of the bridges of the time.
+That's 10 times the length of bridges at the time.

 The project